firefly-iii/firefly-iii/.github/release-notes/develop.md

 :warning: Please be careful with this pre-release, as it may not work as expected.

 This release was created on %date and may contain unexpected bugs.
-Data loss is rare but is entirely possible.
+Data loss is rare but possible.

 ## Changelog